|This is an unofficial version.

 (b) to encourage members of the public to initiate, support and participate in projects designed to conserve, restore and enhance Manitoba habitat and the fish and wildlife populations thereof.

-11 The members of the board shall elect 1 of their number as chairperson and another as vice-chairperson.
+The members of the board shall elect one of their number as chairperson and another as vice-chairperson.

-12 The corporation may, from and out of the fund, pay to the members of the board, other than members who are employees of the government, such remuneration for their services as the Lieutenant Governor in Council may approve, and to the members of the board including any who are employees of the government such reasonable out-of-pocket expenses as they may incur in performing those services.
+The corporation may pay to the members of the board, other than members who are employees of the government, such remuneration for their services as the Lieutenant Governor in Council may approve, and to the members of the board including any who are employees of the government such reasonable out-of-pocket expenses as they may incur in performing those services.

-15 The corporation may employ such persons as it deems necessary for the administration of this Act, and shall pay their salaries or other remuneration from and out of the fund.
+The corporation may employ such persons as it deems necessary for the administration of this Act.

 (a) may make rules for its own procedure;